poissonconsulting/tuv-x/docs/source/configuration.rst

 :ref:`dose rates <configuration-dose-rates>`)
 are optional and allow the user to calculate photolysis rates or dose rates or both.
+Finally, the ``enable diagnostics`` field is used to output diagnostics from the core of tuv-x.
+If set to true, a folder called output will be created.
+This flag is optional and defaults to false.

 The following sections describe each of these six JSON object.